sourabh-bhatt/FSJS/ARTICLES/ARTICLE-4/article4-readme.md

 ### Combined Selector

 It is one of the best and short ways to write complex CSS in an easy way.
 In this, we apply the same property to two different elements.
+Which basically

 For example;